-As we have often seen, JavaScript objects are just sets of key-value pairs, and can be defined succinctly using curly braces ({}).
+As we have often seen, JavaScript objects are just sets of key-value pairs, and can be defined succinctly using curly brackets ({}).
 JavaScript arrays, on the other hand, are defined on the fly with square brackets ([]) and have implicit keys, which are incrementing integers.
 Combining these two concepts, we can easily express some very complex and rich data structures.

 The term JavaScript Object Notation (JSON) was coined by Douglas Crockford to capitalize on this simple syntax.
-This notation can offer a concise alternative to the bulky XML format:
+This notation can offer a concise alternative to the sometimes-bulky XML format, as shown in the following code snippet: